 You must apply to join an unemployment insurance fund no later than two weeks after completing your study programme.
 The earliest date you can become a member is the date on which you completed your study programme.

 If you completed your study programme abroad, a condition for being entitled to unemployment benefit is that you must meet the requirement for residence in Denmark, the Faroe Islands or Greenland immediately before you started your study programme, and no later than two weeks after completing it.

-If you are not entitled to benefit from a Danish unemployment insurance fund because you have worked and been insured in another Nordic country, you must obtain a PD U1 certificate from the unemployment insurance agency in the country concerned to document your insurance periods.
+If you are not entitled to benefits from a Danish unemployment insurance fund because you have worked and been insured in another Nordic country, you must obtain a PD U1 certificate from the unemployment insurance agency in the country concerned to document your insurance periods.

 You must have been a member of a Danish unemployment insurance fund for at least one year to be entitled to unemployment benefit after living in another EEA country or Switzerland.

 If you were a member of a Danish unemployment insurance fund within the previous five years, you can transfer your unemployment insurance periods from another EEA country, Switzerland or the Faroe Islands to Denmark.
 You must meet the following two conditions within eight weeks of your unemployment insurance ending in the other EEA country, Switzerland or the Faroe Islands:

 - You must apply in writing to join a Danish unemployment insurance fund

 - You must move to Denmark and take up residence here.

 If you have not been a member of a Danish unemployment insurance fund within the last five years, you can transfer unemployment insurance periods from another EEA country, Switzerland or the Faroe Islands to Denmark.
 You must meet the following conditions no later than eight weeks after your unemployment insurance ends in the other EEA country, Switzerland or the Faroe Islands: